What Are Essential Oils? 21 Facts About Essential Oils You May Not Know

 - Because essential oils cannot be patented, many pharmaceutical drugs have been created by copying the natural phytochemicals found in essential oils.
 For instance, aspirin was created by scientists studying the nature of the bark of the willow tree.
 The active constituent in aspirin, salicylic acid, is chemically similar to methyl salicylate, the natural phytochemical in willow bark (also found in birch and wintergreen).

 - Humans are a complex combination of body, mind, and spirit.
-Essential oils can help to support physical, emotional, and spiritual wellbeing and oils even have the ability to affect all three simultaneously.
+Essential oils can help to support physical, emotional, and spiritual well-being and oils even have the ability to affect all three simultaneously.

 - In our modern world one of the most common health problems, experienced by young and old alike, is anxiety.
-A plethora of recent studies have shown that essential oils can help with anxiety and stress relief, regardless of the reason.
+A plethora of recent studies has shown that essential oils can help with anxiety and stress relief, regardless of the reason.
 The essential oils with the most research showing their anti-anxiety benefits are lavender, frankincense, bergamot, vetiver, orange, lemon, ylang ylang, chamomile, and rose.

 - If your olfactory system (sense of smell) isn’t working, essential oils can work on your behalf anyway!
 Animal studies done with lavender showed that even though the animals (who had an impaired sense of smell) could not smell the lavender oil, its calming effects were still felt.
 Researchers discovered that olfactory stimulation was not required for the calming effects of lavender to be experienced.